TWA Flight 843

-Trans World Airlines Flight 843 (TW843, TWA843) was a scheduled Trans World Airlines passenger flight that crashed after an aborted takeoff from John F. Kennedy International Airport (New York) to San Francisco International Airport (California) on July 30, 1992.
+TWA Flight 843 was a scheduled Trans World Airlines Lockheed L-1011 TriStar passenger flight that crashed after an aborted takeoff from John F. Kennedy International Airport (New York) to San Francisco International Airport (California) on July 30, 1992.
 Despite an intense fire after the crash, the crew was able to evacuate all 280 passengers from the aircraft.
 There was no loss of life, although the aircraft was destroyed by the fire.

 Background

 Aircraft

 The aircraft involved was a 20-year-old Lockheed L-1011 TriStar 1 that had first flown in 1972.
 Powered by three Rolls-Royce RB211-22B turbofan engines, it had logged a total of 49,662 hours of flying time in 19,659 takeoff and landing cycles.
 In 1975, the aircraft was previously involved in a near mid-air collision as Flight 37 with American Airlines Flight 182, a McDonnell Douglas DC-10-10.

 Crew

 In command was 54-year-old Captain William Shelby Kinkead, a veteran TWA pilot who had been with the airline since May 24, 1965, and had 20,149 flight hours, including 2,397 hours on the L-1011 TriStar.
 He had also previously served with the United States Air Force (USAF).
 His co-pilot was 53-year-old First Officer Dennis William Hergert, another veteran TWA pilot who had joined the airline on February 17, 1967, and had 15,242 flight hours with 5,183 of them on the L-1011 TriStar; 2,953 of which were as a first officer and 2,230 as a flight engineer.
 The flight engineer was 34-year-old Charles Edward Long, another former U.S. Air Force pilot who joined TWA on September 2, 1988.
 He was the least experienced member of the flight crew but still had sufficient flight experience, having clocked up a total of 3,922 flight hours, 2,266 of which were on the L-1011 TriStar.
 He was the head L-1011 Flight Engineer instructor in the NY domicile.